-Unscrew the crown (1), then start winding it manually 15 to 20 times.
-This will create a enough power reserve to ensure the accuracy of the timepiece.
-You do not have to repeat this action every day while the watch is in use.
-It will wind itself automatically with the motion of your wrist.
+Unscrew the crown (1), then start winding it manually, 15 to 20 times, to create a sufficient power reserve to ensure the accuracy of the timepiece.
+You do not have to repeat this action every day while the watch is in use, as it will wind itself automatically with the motion of your wrist.

 Adjusting the Time